August 18, 2016, Israel

 What is more important and relevant is that not a whole lot is to be gained by understanding.
 What is more important is to understand how these things happen, how they come about.
 "We cannot understand it, but we can and must understand from where it springs, and we must be on our guard.
 If understanding is impossible, knowing is imperative."

 In a nutshell Levi has captured the essence of self defense and Krav Maga.
 Leave it to the psychologist to try and understand the serial killer and the rapist, of what good is that to us?
 After every mass shooting the authorities draw incorrect conclusions and blame the wrong parties.
-Friends and family of the killer speak of a "basically good quiet kid" and no one saw it coming.
+Friends and family of the killer speak of a "basically good quiet kid" and "no one saw it coming".

 Levi points out that the actions of an individual are impossible to predict.
-"It is, however, almost impossible to foresee the behavior of an individual, even on a day to day basis" (page 444).
-He goes on to explain this in scientific terms, he is a doctor of chemistry.
+"It is, however, almost impossible to foresee the behavior of an individual, even on a day-to-day basis" (page 444).
+He goes on to explain this in scientific terms, he is a Doctor of Chemistry.
 He explains how every choice is followed by others, all multiple, ad infinitum.
 There are simply too many factors.

 Interestingly our experts in Counter Terrorism explained the exact same point to the participants in our Krav Maga Tour and Train Israel Experience.
 A plan, such as a suicide bombing, involves many people and must involve careful planning; there is the purchasing of materials, the assembly of the parts, the driver, etc. There are many traces.
-But an individual attacks, our instructors explained, cannot be predicted and cannot be avoided.
+But an individual attack, our instructors explained, cannot be predicted and cannot be avoided.
 Thus we must be ready and trained.
 As Levi wrote "We must be on guard".